chang2049/Concurrent-and-Parallel-Programming/Answers/Answer_2.md

 6. No. It has to be synchronized as multiple threads will read and write count

 7. Same result without much difference in time.
-It should be declared as final
+It should be declared as final to make sure it hold the reference to same object

 # Exercise 2.2

-1. It won't work if volatile is removed, as volatile guarantees the visibility to all threads, which means other threads will always get the updated cache while one thread is writing cache.
+1. It won't work if volatile is removed, as volatile guarantees the visibility to all threads, which means other threads will always get the updated cache while one thread is hodling the lock.
 2. final cannot be removed, final decalration makes sure the object is immutable once the instance is constructed

 # Exercise 2.3